conda-incubator/conda-store/docs/contributing.md

 ### Authorization Model

-Conda-Store implements role based authorization to supports a flexible authorization model.
+conda-store implements role based authorization to supports a flexible authorization model.
 A user or service is either authenticated or not.
 There are a set of default permissions assigned to authenticated and unauthenticated users via Traitlets.
 These can all be modified in